Elizabeth Akindutire's professional headshot - psychodynamic therapist at The Brixton Practice

 Training, qualifications, and experience

-I am a qualified Psychodynamic Counsellor (MBACP) and a registered member of the British Association for Counselling and Psychotherapy, adhering to their ethical framework in all areas of my practice.
+I am a qualified Psychodynamic Therapist (MBACP) and a registered member of the British Association for Counselling and Psychotherapy (BACP), adhering to their ethical framework in all areas of my practice.
 I am committed to ongoing professional development and regularly undertake training to deepen and expand my clinical skills.

-Before training as a counsellor, I worked across a range of mental health and support services, supporting vulnerable adults with complex needs.
+Before training as a therapist, I worked across a range of mental health and support services, supporting vulnerable adults with complex needs.
 These experiences strengthened my understanding of safeguarding, risk, and the importance of trauma-informed, compassionate care.

 Primary qualifications